s3ql/s3ql/developer-notes/block_cache.md

 - **Upload worker tasks** (spawned by `BlockCache.create()`) consume from the upload channel and execute `_do_upload()` to write objects to the backend.
 - **Removal worker tasks** consume from the removal channel and execute backend deletions, either individually or in batches.

-These tasks share mutable state: the cache dictionary, the in-transit set, the SQLite database, and the backend.
+These tasks share mutable state: the cache dictionary, per-entry `in_transit` flags, the SQLite database, and the backend.
 Correctness depends on a locking protocol built on `MultiLock`, Trio's cooperative scheduling guarantees, and the atomicity of synchronous code between `await` points.
 This document describes that protocol in enough detail to reason about correctness when modifying `block_cache.py` or code that interfaces with it.

 ## 2. Trio Concurrency Model